 Why we chose the ViewSonic Elite XG240R:

-You don’t have to spend a lot to get a great 144Hz monitor and in fact you can spend relatively little without making any major sacrifices if you know where to look.
-The ViewSonic Elite XG24R might not be particularly large, but its 24-inches is more than enough for 1080p gaming.
-It still supports the 144Hz high refresh rate of its contemporaries and it does so for well under $300.
+You don’t have to spend a lot to get a great 144Hz monitor, and, in fact, you can spend relatively little without making any major sacrifices if you know where to look.
+The ViewSonic Elite XG24R might not be particularly large, but its 24 inches is more than enough for 1080p gaming.
+It still supports the 144Hz high refresh rate of its contemporaries, and it does so for well under $300.

-As a TN panel it’s no surprise that this display has a response time of just 1ms, so there’s no need for concerns over ghosting.
+As a TN panel, it’s no surprise that this display has a response time of just 1ms, so there’s no need for concerns over ghosting.
 It also supports brightness levels up to 350 nits, which is comparable to some of our favorite non-HDR gaming displays.
 It even has AMD FreeSync, so those with AMD graphics cards can enjoy tear-free gaming without the need for V-Sync.

 Read our full ViewSonic Elite XG240R review

-- The best gaming monitors for 2019
+- The 10 best monitors for 2024: tested and reviewed